-This RNS example demonstrates a simple client/server # echo utility.
-A client can send an echo request to the # server, and the server will respond by proving receipt # of the packet. import argparse import RNS Let's define an app name.
+''' This RNS example demonstrates a simple client/server # echo utility.
+A client can send an echo request to the # server, and the server will respond by proving receipt # of the packet.

+import argparse import RNS Let's define an app name.
 We'll use this for all destinations we create.
-Since this echo example is part of a range of example utilities, we'll put them all within the app namespace "example_utilities" APP_NAME = "example_utilities"

-This initialisation is executed when the users chooses
+Since this echo example is part of a range of example utilities, we'll put them all within the app namespace "example_utilities" APP_NAME = "example_utilities" This initialisation is executed when the users chooses '''

-to run as a server

-'''